2014 in public domain: Entering the public domain in the United States

 The Copyright Term Extension Act means no published works would enter the public domain in this jurisdiction until 2019.
-Unpublished works by authors who died in 1943 entered the public domain on January 1, 2014.
+Unpublished and unregistered works by authors who died in 1943 entered the public domain on January 1, 2014.

 Entering the public domain in 50 years post mortem auctoris countries

 In countries where works enter the public domain 50 years after the death of the creator (such as Canada) the following authors' works will be in the public domain in 2014.